uiruson/hyperlocal-pic-app/README.md

 <a href="https://hyperlocal-pic-app.herokuapp.com/" target="_blank">hyperlocal-pic-app.herokuapp.com</a>

 ## About
-Hyperlocal is a Sinatra app which allows user to upload a photo and discover nearby photos of interest within certain range
+Hyperlocal is a Sinatra app which allows user to upload a photo and discover nearby photos of interest within certain range.
+App is currently a work in progress.

 Technology Stack: